Darnold heats up after early pick-6 to burn Lions

 For months, the Jets praised Darnold's poise and mental toughness, saying those traits would serve him well when adversity strikes.
 They just never imagined it would happen on the first play of his career.

-The Jets dismantled the Lions in every phase, but the night belonged to Darnold, who threw two long touchdown passes -- 41 yards to Robby Anderson and 21 yards to Quincy Enunwa.
+The Jets dismantled the Lions in every phase, but the night belonged to Darnold, who threw two long touchdowns -- 41 yards to Robby Anderson and 21 yards to Quincy Enunwa.
 On Anderson's play, Darnold used a shoulder fake to freeze the deep safety, giving his receiver a step.